Your questions answered!

-I didn’t receive the confirmation email after making a booking for a public tour.
+I didn’t receive the confirmation email after making a booking.
 What should I do?

 No, but we do have a free self-guided tour of the area which you’re welcome to use though!

 Do you have a stars’ houses tour?

 No. We never have and we never will.
 Nearly all the companies that offer stars’ houses tours are giving completely wrong information to their guests.
 Celebrities live all over the Los Angeles area and a true stars’ houses tour would take all day, you’d be getting stuck in traffic and you wouldn’t see any of the houses anyway, because most of them are set behind enormous walls or hedges.
 Do yourself a favor and don’t waste your money on one of these “tours”.

 Do you do tours in any language other than English?

 Unfortunately no, we only offer tours in English at this time.
 Keep an eye on our website though – in the future we hope to introduce tours in different languages.

 Can I bring my children on the tour?

 Absolutely, we love kids.
 Just remember, though, that we can’t change the content of any of our group tours to suit your children.

-We can accommodate children aged 15 and above and we’re proud to have had many school groups on our tours.
+We can accommodate High School students (i.e. 15+ y.o.) and we’re proud to have had many school groups on our tours.
 Please check our Private Tours page for more info.

 We never cancel a tour due to the weather.
 If it’s raining bring an umbrella.
 If it’s hot bring water and sun block.
 You’ve only got a few days to experience Los Angeles – you’re not going to let the weather stop you, are you?